Economies of South and Southeast Asia

 This course offers a broad survey of today’s economies of South and Southeast Asia.
-The main focus is on the long-run economic growth and social change in the area.
-Why did some countries in the areas perform far better than the others?
-How did long run growth take places in South and Southeast Asian economies in the last 30-40 years?
-How were the Southeast Asia economies affected by the financial crisis in the late 1990s?
-Has the economic growth brought significant social development in South and Southeast Asia?
+The main focus is on long-run economic growth and social change.
+Why did some countries, in particular in Southeast Asia, perform far better than India and its neighbors?
+How did long-term growth take places in South and Southeast Asian economies in the last 30-40 years?
+How were the nations of Southeast Asia affected by financial crisis in the late 1990s?

-Upon completion of this course, students will acquire:
+Upon completion of this course, students will have acquired:

-- Empirical knowledge on the major features of the economic performance of South and Southeast Asian countries.
+- Empirical knowledge on economic performance of South and Southeast Asian economies.

-- Analytical skills to apply simple economic concepts and theories to understand what makes South and Southeast Asian economies differ in their economic performances and long run growth.
+- Analytical skills to apply simple economic concepts and theories in understanding what makes South and Southeast Asian economies differ in their economic performances and long run growth.